ganiulis/Gilded-Rose-Refactoring-Kata-PHP/README.md

 You are now able to play around with how the code works through the `php-fpm` CLI.

-If you want to terminate the Docker container:
+If you wish to terminate the Docker container:

 ```shell script
 docker-compose down